Félix Varela: Life

 In 1837, Varela was named Vicar General of the Diocese of New York, which then covered all of New York State and the northern half of New Jersey.
 In this post, he played a significant role in how the American Church dealt with the tremendous influx of Irish refugees, which was beginning at the time.
 His desire to assist those in need, coupled with his gift for languages, allowed him to master the Irish language to communicate more efficiently with many recent Irish arrivals.

 Varela served as a theological consultant to the committee of American bishops, which drew up the famous Baltimore Catechism, which began a standard teaching tool for Catholic children in the nation until the mid-20th century.
 He was later awarded a doctorate of Theology by St. Mary's Seminary in Baltimore, Maryland.

 In 1848, worn out by his labors, Varela developed severe asthma, which led him to retire to St. Augustine, dying there five years later.
-Nearly sixty years after his death, Varela's body was dis-interred from Tolomato Cemetery and returned to Cuba to be laid to rest in the University of Havana's Aula Magna.
+In 1902, Bishop William John Kenny of the Diocese of St. Augustine approved the relocation of Fr.
+Varela's remains.
+Varela's body was dis-interred from Tolomato Cemetery and returned to Cuba to be laid to rest in the University of Havana's Aula Magna.